The best gifts for every woman in your life

 Whether you're shopping for your wife, your sister, your daughter, or your boss, odds are she doesn't want a random present.
 Socks?
 No thanks — unless they're cashmere, of course, in which case, go for it!

 To help you find that home run present this holiday season, our editors spent weeks searching for gifts that serve a purpose or tell a story or will just add some beauty into her life.
-They're also within reason price-wise, because we're guessing you've got more than a few ladies on your list.
-(For the men in your life, we've got gift ideas for him, too.)
+They're also within reason price-wise, because we're guessing you've got more than a few ladies to shop for.
+(For the rest of your list, we've got gift ideas for him and the best gifts for kids, too.)

 Included are gifts to delight everyone from the fashionista to the tech head to the multitasking mom.
 (And when in doubt, you can never go wrong with a crazy-cozy pair of pajamas, and yep, those made our list, too.)
 Shop all of our gifts for her.